Estimation of spatial and time scales of collective behaviors of active matters through learning hydrodynamic equations from particle dynamics: Introduction

-For equilibrium systems, we may consider free energy expressed by collective variables.
-From the coarse-grained free energy, hydrodynamic equations can be derived from the gradient dynamics minimizing the free energy \cite{onuki:2002}.
-This approach cannot be applied to non-equilibrium systems in which a generic description of free energy is not available.
-Then, we have to coarse-grain a microscopic model, such as Langevin dynamics, into hydrodynamic equations expressed by partial differential equations.
-Derivation of hydrodynamic equations from microscopic models has been intensively studied in two major systems of active matters: Vicsek model\cite{vicsek:1995,toner:1995, Toner:2012} and active Brownian particles\cite{Fily:2012, Cates:2014,Fily:2014a}.
-Their hydrodynamic descriptions are first proposed phenomenologically in \cite{toner:1995, Toner:2012} and \cite{Cates:2014}, respectively, based on the symmetry and minimum ways to break equilibrium conditions.
-Then, hydrodynamics descriptions expressed nonlinear partial differential equations (PDEs) are derived from the microscopic equation of the Vicsek model\cite{Bertin:2009,Ihle:2011, Chate:2020} and active Brownian particles\cite{Speck:2014}.
-These studies originate from the derivation of macroscopic equations of cytoskeleton from microscopic filament dynamics expressed by the Boltzmann equation\cite{aranson:2005} and nonlinear Fokker-Planck equations\cite{liverpool:2003,kruse:2006}.
+\NY{ In the studies of active matters, two major systems, Vicsek model\cite{vicsek:1995,toner:1995, Toner:2012} and \NY{ABPs}\cite{Fily:2012, Cates:2014,Fily:2014a}, were originally proposed as particle models. } Their hydrodynamic descriptions are \NY{then} proposed phenomenologically in \cite{toner:1995, Toner:2012} and \cite{Cates:2014}, respectively, based on the symmetry and minimum ways to break equilibrium conditions. \NY{ After those studies, the connection between them has been studied by deriving the hydrodynamic equations expressed by nonlinear PDEs from the microscopic equations.
+These approaches have successfully been applied to } the Vicsek model\cite{Bertin:2009,Ihle:2011, Chate:2020} and \NY{ABPs \cite{Speck:2014}}. \NY{They} originate from the derivation of macroscopic equations of the cytoskeleton from microscopic filament dynamics expressed by the Boltzmann equation\NY{\cite{aranson:2005}} and nonlinear Fokker-Planck equations\NY{\cite{liverpool:2003,kruse:2006}}.
 From these studies, we can figure out the origins of phenomenological parameters in the hydrodynamic equations in terms of the parameters in the microscopic models.
 A typical assumption made for the derivation is to ignore higher-order correlation in the probability distribution of particle position and orientation.
-This is done by taking only two-body collision terms in the Boltzmann equation into account and decomposing pair distribution into the product of the one-body distribution in the Fokker-Plack equation.
+This is done by taking only two-body collision terms in the Boltzmann equation into account and decomposing the pair distribution into the product of the one-body distribution in the \NY{Fokker-Planck} equation.
 In this respect, the derived hydrodynamic equations are not \textit{exact}, particularly at higher particle density, in which many-body correlations come into play\cite{Suzuki:2015}.
 Still, the derived hydrodynamic equations capture meso to macroscopic properties of the systems semi-quantitatively.